Information for applicants

 The selection criteria are the same as for California residents, except that you must have a minimum GPA of 2.80 in all UC-transferable college coursework, although higher GPAs are more competitive.

 UC Santa Cruz welcomes transfer students who have completed coursework outside the United States.
 A record of coursework from collegiate institutions and universities outside of the U.S. must be submitted for evaluation.
 We require all applicants whose first language is not English to adequately demonstrate English competency as a part of the application process.
-Students may demonstrate competency by completing one of the following:

 Students will be granted up to 70 semester/105 quarter units of credit for lower-division coursework completed at any institution or any combination of institutions.
 For units beyond the maximum, subject credit for appropriate coursework taken in excess of this unit limitation will be granted and may be used to satisfy requirements.